-- "Preparing the System for Maintenance or Upgrade" on page 62 - "Returning the System to Operation" on page 62
+- "Preparing the System for Maintenance or Upgrade" on page 64 - "Returning the System to Operation" on page 64

-Warning: To avoid problems that could void your warranty, your SGI or other approved system support engineer (SSE) should perform all the setup, addition, or replacement of parts, cabling, and service of your SGI UV 2000 system, with the exception of the following:
+Warning: To avoid problems that could void your warranty, your SGI or other approved service provider should perform all the setup, addition, or replacement of parts, cabling, and service of your SGI UV 2000 system, with the exception of the following:

-- Using your system console or network access workstation to enter commands and perform system functions such as powering on and powering off, as described in this guide. - Installing, removing or replacing cards in the optional 1U PCIe expansion chassis. - Adding and replacing disk drives used with your system and using the ESI/ops panel (operating panel) on optional mass storage. - Removing and replacing IRU power supplies.
+- Using your system console or network access workstation to enter commands and perform system functions such as powering on and powering off, as described in this guide. - Installing, removing or replacing cards in the optional 1U PCIe expansion chassis. - Using the ESI/ops panel (operating panel) on optional mass storage. - Removing and replacing IRU power supplies, cooling fans and system disk drives.